 Parenting is like a marriage, once it starts, you’re in it for better or for worse.
 It’s not like packaging; you can’t just stamp a “return to sender” label on your children and send them back where they came from, (at least we hope not).
 Rather, it’s a commitment, one that some see all the way through with success, despite the challenges, while others, unfortunately, miss the mark.
 It’s an immense responsibility.
 We are responsible for the guidance, molding, safety, overall health, and nurturing of a tiny human.
 And while there are a plethora of books on the market for parenting, many active parents don’t have the time to sit and read them.
 Not to mention, even if they do, there is always that one moment when you think you have this parenting thing down to a science, then here comes that next child to derail everything you thought you knew about it and send you right back to the drawing board; but it’s because they are their own unique individuals.
 And it is for that reason, and many others, that I believe that Every Parent Needs A Village!

 When I say village, I mean a support system.
-You know that old adage, “It takes a village to raise a child.”
+It’s that old proverb that I mentioned back in my intro post, “It takes a village to raise a child.”
 Well it’s true.
 Think about those grandparents and great grandparents that are there to watch the kids when you have to go to work, or even when you just want to go out and let your hair down because you haven’t been able to in months.
 They are the village.
 Consider that one sibling, aunt or uncle, good friend, or trusted neighbor that you call when you feel like you just need a peaceful moment to yourself before you explode or fall apart, they too are the village.
 In this high stress day and age, we as parents have so many things to deal with outside of parenting, that when we get to the mommy and daddy part of life, we have to be in the proper head space to be loving and effective parents.
-I keep in mind though that not everyone has a solid support system that they can readily turn to, but wouldn’t it be so much easier to cope with situations if everyone did.
+I keep in mind though that not everyone has a solid support system that they can readily turn to, but wouldn’t it be so much easier to cope with situations if we all did.

 Let me give you personal example.
 When I was pregnant with my son, his father and I were at odds quite often.
 His father’s mother had just passed away suddenly, which was only a year after her husband passed from cancer.
 So needless to say, he was not mentally there and couldn’t handle life very well, nor a baby on the way, (he actually even suggested that I terminate the pregnancy, which I was definitely not going to do), and so that led to him also being physically non-existent.
 So there I was single, pregnant, working, and stressed.
 During the first six months of my pregnancy, I went into preterm labor three times, (my son was obviously very eager to come into this world).
 My doctor kept putting me on medication to stop it, which had me shaking like I had Parkinson’s disease, and the little one felt like he was doing the “Harlem Shake” dance in my womb every time I took a pill.
 It was terrible.
 I mean, imagine sitting at the dinner table to eat, but your hands tremble so much that you can barely hold your fork.
 It was embarrassing in public, and downright annoying at home.
 I was adamant about coming off of them and exploring other avenues to prevent preterm birth.
 I eventually ended up on bed rest, however, after my son decided to stay put for awhile, I wound up with pretty bad acid reflux for the last three months of my pregnancy.
 I couldn’t keep anything down that was processed, contained milk, or was saucy.
 It was truly miserable.
 No more french fries drowned in ketchup, no more burgers, or sub sandwiches packed with all the goodies that I loved so much, because if I did, I quickly regretted it.
 Ok, now I am certain that someone is reading this and thinking how unhealthy those things are, so let me just add that I ate plenty of veggies too.
 Those just happened to be a few of my pregnancy favs that I craved, but that burning feeling in my chest and not being able to keep those favorites down was much worse than giving them up, so the sacrifice was a necessary evil.
 Then, a miracle happened, as soon as I gave birth, no more reflux!
 I was beyond happy, and if memory serves me, I think I danced a little in my hospital bed after the first time I was able to eat, and actually keep everything down, but it was short-lived.
 People, when I tell you that life threw me a swift curve ball and decided to introduce me to the world of irony, it did so in a cruel way.